EnergyRequired Practical

 REQUIRED PRACTICAL: Measuring Specific Heat Capacity

 This required practical covers REQUIRED PRACTICAL: Measuring Specific Heat Capacity within Specific Heat Capacity for GCSE Physics.
 Revise Specific Heat Capacity in Energy for GCSE Physics with 15 exam-style questions and 13 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 7 of 15 in this topic.
 Revise both the method and the reason for each step, because practical questions often test understanding rather than pure recall.

 Topic position